Kuala Lumpur International Airport: Air cargo

-Applying added information technologies, the main operator of the center, MASkargo with joint venture with Unisys, introduced various artificial intelligence systems to handle cargo such as KLIA Community System (KLIACS), optimize load utilization, routing and inventory for air cargo, ground handlers and freight forwarders. the authority also pioneered the DagangNET System, allowing users to conduct trade declarations and apply for permits over the internet and speeding the approval process by controlling authorities.
-These systems will be linked the Total Airport Management System.
+Applying added information technologies, the main operator of the center, MASkargo, with a joint venture with Unisys, introduced various artificial intelligence systems to handle cargo, such as KLIA Community System (KLIACS), to optimize load utilization, routing, and inventory for air cargo, ground handlers, and freight forwarders. the authority also pioneered the DagangNET System, allowing users to conduct trade declarations and apply for permits over the internet and speeding the approval process by controlling authorities.
+These systems would be incorporated into the Total Airport Management System (TAMS).

 According to MAHB, the cargo movement of KLIA was 656,762 tonnes in 2023.